 The Cellular, Molecular and Biomedical Sciences (CMB) Ph.D. program was founded in 1971 (originally called the Cell Biology program) to meet the growing need to train scientists in the latest research techniques in a multidisciplinary setting.
-The CMB faculty of the University of Vermont (UVM) are from the College of Agriculture and Life Sciences, The College of Arts and Sciences, The College of Nursing and Health Sciences and The College of Medicine.
+The CMB faculty of the University of Vermont (UVM) are from the College of Agriculture and Life Sciences, The College of Arts and Sciences, The College of Nursing and Health Sciences, Albany College of Pharmacy and Health Sciences and The College of Medicine.
 Graduate education at UVM is characterized by a collegial environment that stresses active mentorship and scientific excellence.

 - University of Illinois Center for the Physics of Living Cells (CPLC) summer course on single-molecule FIONA